If you haven't read Section 1 you may like to read that first:

 So, while these "single-aspect" experiences can lead to an increasingly constant inner joy and a variety of reflections from the higher levels of consciousness onto the lower planes of our ordinary human existence, what they don't manage is a genuine and complete transformation of human nature.
-There are bound to remain vast areas of the personality where the old ego-bound character continues to rule.
+They are bound to leave vast areas of the personality where the old ego-bound character continues to rule.
 Ultimately, and for our collective progress, this will not do.

 In the next section we will have a look from Sri Aurobindo's perspective at the basic structure of reality and how our present predicament has come into being.
 As we will see, this shows why there must be light at the end of the tunnel.